 Many people don’t know this, but you are only charged credit card interest when you have a revolving balance on your credit card.
 Most people think that making the minimum payment is enough to pay down their debt, but in reality, the minimum payment on most credit cards mostly covers the new interest being charged each month.
 That means that it will take a ton of time to pay down your debt, since you are only paying pennies each month toward your overall debt.

 The best way to avoid paying interest is to pay off your entire balance each month.
 If you pay the entire balance on your credit card, there is no revolving balance to charge you interest on.
 If you can’t pay off your entire balance, pay as much as you can, which will lower the amount of interest being charged.
 Anything you can do to avoid paying the minimum amount will help toward paying off your debt.
+It’s also wise to look for credit cards with the lowest interest rates.

 If your balance is too big to pay off entirely, think about transferring your balance to a balance transfer credit card with a lower interest rate.
 Many balance transfer cards offer a 0% intro APR for up to a year and a half, which means you won’t be paying any interest on your balance for that entire period.
 That gives you a year and a half to pay off your balance before being charged any interest.